 Figure 1: Example PHP program that implements a simple message board using a MySQL database.
 This program is vulnerable to SQL injection and cross-site scripting attacks.
-Section 2.1 discusses the vulnerabilities.
+Section 2.1 discuses the vulnerabilities.
 (For simplicity, the figure omits code that establishes a connection with the database.)

-posting a message, the program constructs and submits the SQL statement to store the message in the database (lines 25 and 28) and then displays a confirmation message (line 29).
+This program can operate in two modes: posting a message or displaying all messages for a given topic.
+When posting a message, the program constructs and submits the SQL statement to store the message in the database (lines 25 and 28) and then displays a confirmation message (line 29).
 In the displaying mode, the program retrieves and displays messages for the given topic (lines 39, 40, and 44).